HighPoint/aws-powershell-aerolite/README.md

 - **The Windows EC2 IAM role must include the AmazonSSMManagedInstanceCore policy**

 The EC2 must have an IAM role that allows the AWS System Manager to communicate with it.
-A role, SSMRoleForInstancesQuickSetup, is included in the YAML Cloudformation template.
-SSMRoleForInstancesQuickSetup uses the AWS policy, AmazonSSMManagedInstanceCore.
+A role, SSMInstancesQuickSetupRole, is included in the YAML Cloudformation template.
+SSMInstancesQuickSetupRole uses the AWS policy, AmazonSSMManagedInstanceCore.
 If you are creating an EC2 manually after running the Cloudformation template, select:

 ![SSMRoleForInstancesQuickSetup](/images/ScreenShot.png?raw=true)